CROUSTINA SD-ZF2010KXF - Bread maker PANASONIC - Free user manual and instructions

 Crust colour

-Delay timer: set it to delay bread making process up to 13 hours.
+Delay timer: set it to delay the bread making process up to 13 hours.

-* Options of each menu also indicate by above icon in the recipe.
+* Options for each menu are also indicated by the above icon in the recipe.

-Press Start ( ◊ ) button to start the machine.
+Press the Start ( ◊ ) button to start the machine.

-- Display shows the remaining time until the selected program is complete.
+- The display shows the remaining time until the selected program is complete.

 Remaining time

-* The remaining time is changed depending on the room temperature.
+* The remaining time changes depending on the room temperature.

 - Menu 2, 3, 5, 7, 10, and 11 (Additional ingredients available menu)